 Personalization isn’t a new concept on the consumer marketing front.
 But, for those in multifamily leasing, it may not be a tool that you’re using yet or to its fullest at least.
 Personalization is something today’s prospective residents may not verbally demand or request, but they desire it.
 Research has shown that personalizing a message (email, text, ad, etc.) significantly increases the likelihood that the message will be read and responded to.
 And we mean personalization beyond simply having a person’s name in an email.

-Successful leasing agents today look to integrate data from the entire leasing process into every touch point throughout the entire resident lifecycle.
+Successful leasing agents today look to integrate data from the entire leasing process into every touchpoint throughout the entire resident lifecycle.
 Are they moving from out-of-market?
 Where are they moving from?
 Do they have a family?
 Do they have pets?
-What do they care most about at a community?
+What do they care most about in a community?
 Are they moving for work or downsizing with no kids at home any longer?
 There is so much information that successful leasing agents learn throughout the leasing process and it’s that information that needs to make it into your communications and actions.
-If sending a prospective resident a video of a unit, make sure to call out how much natural light shines through the floor to ceiling windows or how large the master closet is if those are things you know they care about.
-And say that in the video…”we know you care about lots of storage, so check out these massive walk in closets!”
+If sending a prospective resident a video of a unit, make sure to call out how much natural light shines through the floor-to-ceiling windows or how large the master closet is if those are things you know they care about.
+And say that in the video… we know you care about lots of storage, so check out these massive walk-in closets!”

 So how do you put forth honesty and transparency in your leasing practices?
 Simple…be honest and transparent!
 For example, instead of investing in a highly produced video that only shows certain parts of the community, consider using a platform that empowers hosting live video.
 If a prospective resident can’t physically get to the property to see it, the next best / transparent thing is live video.
 Same thing with your resident testimonials.
 If you have corporate support, record your own resident testimonials for posting on social media or on your community website.
 These don’t need to be highly produced, polished videos.
 The more real they seem, the more they’ll be trusted.